HL7/US-Core/input/intro-notes/StructureDefinition-us-core-patient-intro.md

 **Additional USCDI Requirements**

-For ONC's USCDI requirements, each Patient Must Support the following additional elements.
-These elements are included in the formal definition of the profile.
-The patient examples include all of these elements.
+{% include additional-requirements-intro.md type="Patient" plural="true" %}

 1. contact detail (e.g. a telephone number or an email address)
-1. a communication language
+2. a communication language
-1. a race
+3. a race
-1. an ethnicity
+4. an ethnicity
-2. a tribal affiliation
+5. a tribal affiliation
-3. a birth sex*
+6. a birth sex*
-4. gender identity*
+7. gender identity*
-5. date of death
+8. date of death
-6. previous address
+9. previous address
-7. previous name
+10. previous name
-8. suffix
+11. suffix

 *see guidance below